tutao/tutanota/cordova/plugins/org.apache.cordova.contacts/doc/index.md

 		}
 	}

+### Windows Quirks

+Any contacts returned from `find` and `pickContact` methods are readonly, so your application cannot modify them.
+`find` method available only on Windows Phone 8.1 devices.

 ### Windows 8 Quirks

 Windows 8 Contacts are readonly.
 Via the Cordova API Contacts are not queryable/searchable, you should inform the user to pick a contact as a call to contacts.pickContact which will open the 'People' app where the user must choose a contact.